Contrastive Tuning: A Little Help to Make Masked Autoencoders Forget: Experiments and Analysis

+\paragraph{Robustness and transfer.} We evaluate the linear probe trained on ImageNet on four transfer learning datasets.
+Namely, ImageNet-V2~\cite{Recht2019iamgenetv2}, ImageNet-R~\cite{hendrycks2021many}, ImageNet-Sketch~\cite{wang2019learning} and ImageNet-A~\cite{hendrycks2021nae}.
+In Table~\ref{tab:transfer_large} we compare the top-1 accuracy of ViT-L/16 models.
+The results show a small, but overall consistent benefit of the stronger augmentation effect provided by higher values of $k$ in the topk-NN lookup for MAE\nobreakdash--CT.
+MAE\nobreakdash--CT$_{aug}$ is more robust to distribution shifts.
+The gap between MAE\nobreakdash--CT and MAE\nobreakdash--CT$_{aug}$ becomes larger with increase in distribution shift of the datasets (from left to right), but always improves MAE.

-\paragraph{Cluster formation.} To demonstrate the differences in clustering between tuning variants we provide results for ImageNet-Dogs15~\cite{ChangWMXP17_imagenetdogs}, a subset of ImageNet commonly utilized in the clustering literature.
-In Figure \ref{fig:dogs_umap} we show the UMAP~\cite{mcinnes2018umap-software} embeddings of different MAE-CT (ViT\nobreakdash-L) variations with their corresponding clustering accuracy.
-Here, combined pre-training performs slightly better than MAE.
-The UMAP embedding shows that except for the classes of \textit{Norwegian Elkhound}, \textit{Pug} and \textit{Maltese Dog} none of the dog types are well separated.
+\paragraph{Cluster formation.} To demonstrate the differences in clustering we provide results for ImageNet-Dogs15~\cite{ChangWMXP17_imagenetdogs}, a subset of ImageNet commonly utilized in the clustering literature.
+In Figure \ref{fig:dogs_umap} we show the UMAP~\cite{mcinnes2018umap-software} embedding of different variations (ViT\nobreakdash-L) with their corresponding clustering accuracy.
+Combined pre-training finds well separated clusters for the classes \textit{Norwegian Elkhound}, \textit{Pug} and \textit{Maltese Dog}.
 We suspect that these three dog breeds have only small intra-class variations in their characteristics, which makes them easily discernible by low level features.
-Once contrastive tuning is applied the cluster accuracy w.r.t. the 15 dog breeds improves by a factor of four and also the classes are visually better separated.
+Once contrastive tuning is applied the cluster accuracy improves by a factor of four and also the classes are visually better separated.

-\paragraph{Cluster retrieval.} In Figure \ref{fig:cluster_retrievals} we show the nearest neighbors of two $k$-means cluster centroids for ImageNet-Dogs15 for MAE and MAE-CT (ViT-H/16).
-Inspecting the NNs of the cluster centroid indicates that MAE finds some clusters that correspond to image backgrounds, e.g. the first row contains dogs that are located inside and the second row contains dogs that are outside.
+\paragraph{Cluster retrieval.} Figure \ref{fig:cluster_retrievals} shows the NNs of two $k$\nobreakdash-means cluster centroids for ImageNet-Dogs15 of MAE and MAE\nobreakdash--CT$_{min}$.
+Inspecting the NNs of the cluster centroid indicates that MAE finds some clusters that correspond to image backgrounds, the first row contains dogs that are located inside and the second row contains dogs that are outside.
 This is also quantified by the low cluster accuracy w.r.t. the ground truth dog breeds of MAE.
-MAE reaches a cluster accuracy of 18.7\% vs. 94.3\% reached with MAE-CT.
-MAE-CT finds distinct clusters containing mostly images of a single class, shown by the perfect NN retrievals of dogs from the class \textit{Basset} (third row) and \textit{Norwegian Elkhound} (fourth row).
+MAE reaches a cluster accuracy of 18.7\% vs. 94.3\% reached by MAE\nobreakdash--CT.
+MAE\nobreakdash--CT finds distinct clusters containing mostly images of a single class, shown by the perfect NN retrievals of the classes \textit{Basset} (third row) and \textit{Norwegian Elkhound} (fourth row).
 Note, that the dogs are correctly grouped despite the different background.
-We provide the full retrieval, confusion matrices and UMAP embeddings in Appendix~\ref{app:cluster_analysis}.
+We provide the full retrieval, confusion matrices and UMAP embeddings in Appendix~E.